wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-en.md

 <details>
 <summary>2.
 WIFI</summary>
-Thanks[@zxystd](https://github.com/OpenIntelWireless/itlwm),he is developer of wifi kext.
+Thanks[@zxystd](https://github.com/OpenIntelWireless/itlwm) ,he is developer of wifi kext.

 If you fot any problem on wifi,upgrade your kext named like airportitlwm or itlwm is what i recommand to do.